mabn17/React-Express-boilerplate/README.md

 ### Docker

-Since we develop on different machine, operating system, it might be good to try out docker.
-Docker helps us test ouer code agains a server like envirement.
+Since we develop on different machine and operating system, it might be good to try out docker.
+[Docker](https://www.docker.com/) helps us test ouer code agains a server like envirement.
 All you have to do to start the container is to run ./run-app-in-docker.sh.

 ```bash
 #!/usr/bin/env bash